Gooey-Goo/BTANoNameDyes/README.md

   + Currently does not craft into 9 vile shards.
 + Vile Reactor
   + 4 gallstones and 4 vile netherrack craft 1 vile reactor
-  + Upon detecting 10 kill, the reactor converts nearby netherrack into vile netherrack.
+  + Upon detecting 20 kills, the reactor converts nearby netherrack into vile netherrack.
 It also spawns multiple items.
   + Only works in the nether
 + Ebony Log
-  + Generates as part of cinnamon trees.
+  + Generates as part of ebony trees.
   + Crafts into black wooden planks.
   + Functions like other logs.
 + Ebony Leaves
-  + Generates as part of cinnamon trees.
+  + Generates as part of ebony trees.
   + Drops ebony saplings.
   + Functions like other leaves.
 + Ebony Sapling
   + Grows ebony trees.
   + Functions like other saplings.
-+ Plaster
-  + DEPRECATED, turns into white plastered mud.
 + Plastered Mud
   + Obtained by using dyed plaster on mud.
   + Weak stone-like block, comes in different colours.